 Black Bean Dip Recipe – also a great sandwich spread!

 I’ve been really happy with the results.
 I haven’t had any dramatic weight loss at this point, but I do feel better about the food I’m putting into my body.
-We’ve had a couple indulgent weekends so I’ve been gaining back what I lose but all in all, it has made me regain awareness of portions and quantity of fruits and vegetables I should be eating each day.
-It’s so easy to get off track.
+It’s so easy to get off track though, especially if you don’t have your refrigerator stocked with healthy foods.

 One of the things I’ve been doing is making a bean dip of some sort and keeping it in the fridge with some vegetables cut up.
-Ben loves to snack on this too and this one in particular makes a killer sandwich spread as well (stay tuned for a collard wrap next week using this black bean spread).
+Ben loves to snack on this too.
+It will keep up to four days in the fridge.

-PS: I spread this on a whole wheat tortilla, sprinkled it with cheese, folded it in half and threw it in the toaster oven for a quick and easy lunch for my kiddos.
-E loved it!
+PS: I spread this on a whole wheat tortilla, sprinkle it with cheese, fold it in half and throw it in the toaster oven for a quick and easy lunch for my kiddos.
+E loves it!
 N dislikes everything so let’s not talk about him.

 Used in this recipe: